bkushigian/gto-workbook/solutions/gto-workbook/3bet-pots-oop/lj-rfi-bn-3bet-lj-call.md

 10. **Suppose you check and villain checks behind.
 What are the best and worst turn cards for your range?
 Do any give you an equity advantage?
 A nuts advantage?
 Uncap your range?**

+    I think maybe a J?
+We are checking a lot of KQ, KJ, JT.
+We also have 88, which BN doesn't, so seeing an 8 might give us bottom set, but I don't think that this is enough to benefit us too too much.

+    If they are checkign at all they are probably checking some weaker Ax or KT, made hands that don't want to grow the pot.
+Therefore random low cards (7, 5, 4, 3) that connect with their suited aces, as well as K, might be bad for our range.
+They are checking KK and QQ sometimes as well, I assume, so any K or Q is probably bad for our range.

+    No cards give us an equity or nuts advantage.

+    A J uncaps our range somewhat by allowing straights, some 2p, and some sets.

 11. **Suppose you check, villain bets 1/3 pot, and you call.
 What are the best and worst turn cards for your range?
 Do any give you an equity advantage?
 A nuts advantage?
 Uncap your range?**

+    If we call we probably have some showdown value, but we might be calling with some stronger draws (so in our case, we might be checking back with like K&spades;Q&spades; or K&diams;J&diams;, etc).
+I think we prefer to x/r these, but we should be mixing x/c (maybe even 50/50), and maybe even some x/f.

+    Anyway, a Q or a J that brings in the back door flush draw would be very nice because this will allow us to be nutty AND to have some natural bluffs.

+    WRT showdown value, I think we x/c with most of our Ax and Tx, so an A or T should at least serve to uncap our range. villain still has the literal nuts (AA) when an A comes and TT when a T comes, but combos are cut down significantly.

 #### Hands for flop A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>
 1. <b>A<span style="color:#ff0000;">&hearts;</span>Q<span style="color:#000000;">&spades;</span></b>    (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)